boneskull/sync-monorepo-packages/README.md

 - If there are other fields which would make sense to copy as a default, please suggest!
 - Use at your own risk! `--dry-run` is your friend
-- When copying files, directories may be created relative to the dirpath of `lerna.json`.
+- When copying files, directories may be created relative to the dirpath of `lerna.json` or `package.json`.
 For example, if you want to sync `foo/bar.md` to each package, `packages/*/foo/bar.md` will be the result.
 This may not work properly with explicitly-specified package directories!
 Use from project root to be sure.
 - There is an API that you can use.
 Go for it!

 ## License